-&lt;sup>9 The two-digit level is used to achieve sufficient sample sizes for testing purposes.
+16 This assignment is based on information contained in the Bowker Directory.
+The two-digit level is used to achieve sufficient sample sizes for testing purposes.
 This yields 19 industrial groups with corresponding SIC designations: 10, 13, 20-23, 26-30, 32-39, and 73.
 It also reduces the likelihood that the presence of outliers, in terms of industry specialization, might also lead to false positives.
-Consider, for example, a company developing an advanced large caliber cannon, which may require a proving ground isolated from other activities.
+Consider, for example, a company developing advanced, large caliber cannon, which may require a proving ground isolated from other activities.

-$^{10}$ In particular, this identification procedure is carried out (in a manner similar to that in DO) in terms of standard random-permutation tests based on global K-function statistics.
+$^{^{17}}$ In particular, this identification procedure is carried out (in a manner similar to DO) in terms of standard random-permutation tests based on global K-function statistics.

-localized (at the .05 level) than are R&D labs in general, and none are significantly more dispersed.
+localized (at the 0.05 percent level) than are R&D labs in general 18 None are significantly more dispersed.
+19

 The z-scores for the seven industries with the most significant patterns of clustering are displayed graphically in Figure 5.
 Because we are especially interested in the attenuation of z-scores at small scales, these z-scores are given in increments of 0.25 miles up to 5 miles.
-For all but one of these industries, clustering of R&D labs is by far most significant at very small spatial scales - a quarter mile or less.
-The lone exception is Miscellaneous Manufacturing Industries (SIC 39), where the highest z-score occurs at a distance of just under two miles.
+For all but one of these industries, the clustering of R&D labs is by far most significant at very small spatial scales - a quarter mile or less.
+The lone exception is Miscellaneous Manufacturing Industries (SIC 39), where the highest z-score occurs at a distance of just under 2 miles.

 In addition, Figure 5 reveals a very rapid distance decay of the z-scores for each of the seven industries.
-The rapid spatial attenuation of z-scores suggests that at least one important component of knowledge spillovers in these industries is highly localized.
+The rapid spatial attenuation of z-scores supports our view that at least one important component of knowledge spillovers in these industries is highly localized.
 For most of these industries there is nearly a monotonic decline in z-scores as spatial scale increases.
 In four instances, at distances above 3 miles, the industry's R&D labs are no more concentrated spatially than R&D labs in general.
-Two exceptions do stand out: Chemicals and Business Services.
-Labs in these industries are also spatially concentrated, relative to all R&D labs, at much large spatial scales.
+Two exceptions do stand out-Chemicals and Business Services: labs in these industries are also spatially concentrated, relative to all R&D labs, at much larger spatial scales.
 Note that, in our data, all but one of the R&D labs in the Business Services category are associated with firms engaged in computer programming or data processing.

-The results for the Chemical and Allied Products industry (SIC 28) merit some additional discussion, if for no other reason than this category includes labs engaged in pharmaceutical R&D, a very important segment of the U.S. economy.
+The results for the chemical and allied products industry (SIC 28) merit some additional discussion, if for no other reason than that this category includes labs engaged in pharmaceutical R&D, a very important segment of the U.S. economy.
 In our data, this category of labs accounts for about 40 percent of all labs, a share more than twice as large as any other two-digit SIC industry.
-Thus, at least within the geographic area we study in this paper, this industry is a major contributor to the overall clustering pattern of R&D shown in Figure 4.
-Nevertheless, as Figure 5 demonstrates, our evidence of clustering occurs in many other industries.
+Thus, at least within the geographic area we study in this paper, this industry is a major contributor to the overall clustering pattern of R&D shown in Figure 4a.
+Nevertheless, as Figure 5 demonstrates, evidence of clustering occurs in many other industries.
 In other words, the clustering of R&D labs is not a phenomenon specific to drugs and chemicals.